Luke Williams (baseball): Philadelphia Phillies

-Williams was named the best overall athlete in the Phillies' minor league system going into the 2021 season and was assigned to the Class AAA Lehigh Valley IronPigs.
+Williams was named the best overall athlete in the Phillies' minor league system going into the 2021 season and was assigned to the Triple-A Lehigh Valley IronPigs.
 With Lehigh Valley in 2021, he batted .245/.315/.316 in 98 at bats.
 He played every position other than pitcher and catcher.

 In the minor leagues through 2021 he had played 303 games at third base, 55 games at second base, 47 games in left field, 38 games in right field, 18 games in center field, 16 games at first base, and 14 games at shortstop.
 He carries 8 gloves in his equipment bag.

 Williams received his first major league call-up on June 8, 2021, to take the place of a struggling Nick Maton.
 He debuted with the Phillies that same day, filling in as a pinch hitter for starting pitcher Aaron Nola in the fifth inning of a game against the Atlanta Braves.
 In his first at-bat, Williams tripled on a bunt due to an Atlanta throwing error.
 He reached home in the next at-bat, an RBI double from Jean Segura.
 The following day, in his first MLB start, Williams hit a two-run walk-off home run in the bottom of the ninth inning, lifting the Phillies to a 2–1 victory over the Braves.
 Williams remained in the Phillies lineup, sharing time in the outfield with Travis Jankowski.
 He saw the bulk of his playing time against left-handed pitchers, as well as filling in for an injured Andrew McCutchen.
 In 98 at bats for the season he hit .245/.315/.316.
 In the field, he played 15 games in center field, 8 at second base, 8 at third base, 7 in left field, 6 at first base, 5 at shortstop, 3 at third base, and 3 in right field.

 He was designated for assignment on March 22, 2022.

 San Francisco Giants

 On March 27, 2022, Williams was traded to the San Francisco Giants in exchange for infielder Will Toffey and cash.
+In eight appearances for San Francisco, he went 3-for-12 (.250) with three RBI.
 Williams was designated for assignment by the Giants after Michael Papierski was selected to the roster on May 21.

 Miami Marlins

-On May 26, 2022, Williams was traded to the Miami Marlins for infielder Hayden Cantrelle.
-Williams appeared in 71 games for the Marlins, slashing .235/.290/.313 with 1 home run, 3 RBI, and 11 stolen bases.
+On May 26, 2022, Williams was traded to the Miami Marlins in exchange for infielder Hayden Cantrelle.
+Williams appeared in 71 games for the Marlins, slashing .235/.290/.313 with one home run, three RBI, and 11 stolen bases.